abdallh224/abdallh224/README.md

  <li>if you have large project that needs special skills.</li>
  <li>if you are searching for a full-stack developer with great skills.</li>
  <li>if you need someone to solve urgent and large problem.</li>
- <li>if you need ERP system desigend specially  to your busness.</li>
+ <li>if you need ERP system designed  specially  to your busness.</li>
- <li>if you need E-commerce system desigend specially to your business.</li>
+ <li>if you need E-commerce system designed  specially to your business.</li>
 </ul>

 <h2> 📫 how to find me ?</h2>